Identifying patterns and syllables in words, morphemic knowledge

 Word lists can be generated from the vocabulary within the topic students are studying and students’ personal needs.

-(Neologism – a new word, meaning, usage, or phrase.)
 This activity gives students permission to be active and creative in exploring words by using already learned roots and affixes.
-Playing ‘Neologisms For Fun’; students’ simply take already learned roots and affixes and combine or attach them to existing words to create new words.
+Playing ‘Neologisms for fun’; students’ simply take already learned roots and affixes and combine or attach them to existing words to create new words.
 Student-invented words are put on display, and the inventor is asked to explain the meaning of his or her creation.
 When students are actively engaged in making meaning in this way, they are much more likely to grasp and hold the essential meanings of the roots than when they learn in the more traditional manner of passive memorisation.

 Activity 2: explore the most famous neologist